 - BRAZ - Global X Brazil Mid Cap ETF

-And while these are the current 11 Brazil ETFs on the market, we have lost 2 funds over the years due to a lack of investor interest.
-So if you come across either of these funds in your research, be aware that they are no longer trading on any exchanges.
+And while these are the current Brazil ETFs on the market as of January 2020, we have lost some funds over the years due to various reasons.
+So if you come across either of these funds in your research, be aware that they are no longer trading on any exchanges as of January 2020.